EnlightenmentDesign/web-communication-design-development-2/02 - grid/01 - grid system/README.md

 However, as you can see, we need to provide more in order to make it more useful for our layout.

 So let's go ahead and update our HTML and CSS to create different columns.
+I'm also going to add some background-colors to the columns to make it easier to see as you are visualizing your changes.

 *00-index.html*
 ```